MacKinnon's favorite status

 Big Takeaways and My Bet

 There are so many contenders for who can claim the Hart Trophy.
-If chasing value over top contenders, Leon Draisaitl would be a great pick to win, as a bet on him would fetch you $220 on a $20 bet.
+If chasing value over top contenders, Leon Draisaitl would be a great pick to win, as a bet on him would fetch you $240 on a $20 bet.
 However, it's hard to ignore Connor McDavid, the greatest player in the NHL today.
-McDavid is in a contract year, and he will be looking to get the largest contract in the NHL, so it sets him up for a fantastic season.
+McDavid recently inked a two-year contract extension, so there are no distractions for him this season.

 Author